sand-worm-labs/docs/docs/sql-syntax/data-types/map.md

 # MAP

-The `MAP` data type in GlueSQL is used to store nested key-value pairs, similar to JSON objects.
-The object keys must be strings, and the values can be any valid data supported by GlueSQL, such as numbers, strings, booleans, `null`, or even other nested `MAP` values.
+The `MAP` data type in WormSQL is used to store nested key-value pairs, similar to JSON objects.
+The object keys must be strings, and the values can be any valid data supported by WormSQL, such as numbers, strings, booleans, `null`, or even other nested `MAP` values.
 Although the input is provided in a JSON object format for convenience, it can store more than just JSON data.

 Here is an example of creating a table with a `MAP` data type: